Sawtaytoes/Smart-Home-Services/packages/LIFX-Controller/README.md

 # HTTP LIFX LAN Controller

 Allows toggling lights by scenes using the HTTP API.
-This allows Logitech POP buttons to act as 6-function, instead of 3-function, devices.
+This allows Flic, Logitech POP, and similar buttons to act as 6-function, instead of 3-function, devices.
 A single button-press can now both turn on and turn off a scene or group depending on if lights are on or off in the scene.

 ## Example Usage